Skip to main content

 iii.
 Appointment Procedures

-2. Following approval of the panel membership, the QAC Secretariat will issue the appointment letters.
+2. Following the approval of panel membership, the QAC Secretariat will issue the appointment letters.

 1. mission, goals and objectives